UMD-INST377/Group-Project-Base/README.md

 GET - Returns a JSON object containing information about each hotel

-POST - Creates an object for a new hotel entry
+POST - Creates a new review based on the user's entry.
+Takes in their repsonse and saves it in the "Browse Reviews" section under the "Leave a Review" tab.
+Allows users to leave a review for each hotel.

 PUT - Updates the information added for a hotel specifically with the reviews page

-DELETE - If used, it would delete a JSON object declared to a hotel.
+DELETE - If used, it would delete information for a hotel or review.

 # Known Bugs
 ** Edits needed.